openvinotoolkit/openvino/ngraph/python/BUILDING.md

     `call <CMAKE_INSTALL_PREFIX>\bin\setupvars.bat`

-NOTE: This step is not required for using alone nGraph Wheel, but it needed for most usage scenarios (for example for run unit tests).
+**NOTE**: Skip this step if you want to use the nGraph Wheel by itself.
+This step is required for most usage scenarios, like running unit tests.

 ### Using a virtualenv (optional)